kaitrepte/porE/README.md

 This tool provides asimple way to study porosities in e.g. metal-organic frameworks (MOFs).
 All that is needed is an xyz-file of the coordinates of the structure and the corresponding cell vectors (see structures_xyz for examples).

+An additional tool is provided, called find_pores.f90 .
+This can be used to determine the pore sizes in a structure and get an estimate of the pore size distribution.